OttoKuosmanen/news_view_reddit/README.md

 	wordclouds_live.py : 	Get data form reddit and visualize the titles of the posts with the WorldCloud library.

 	create_data.py: 	Create your own data file.
+Get data from a subreddit of your choice.
                 		Perform a simple language analysis on both title and comments.
                 		(Valence scores: negative, postitive, compound) [Compound is used for later analysis as it is a cumulative valence score]
-                		Saves an json file with, rating on posts, valence scores and the headline. save location is the data folder, format is JSON
+                		Saves an json file with, rating on posts, valence scores and the headline. save location is the data folder, format is JSON.

 	histogram: 		Performs a simple analysis on a data file.
 Outputs a histogram of the valence scores on titles and comments.